arifgarayev/cs50/README.md

 ## Languages Used

-The course covers a variety of programming languages, each spanning a different number of weeks:
+The course covers programming languages like C, Python and JavaScript:

 - **C** ~ 5 weeks
 - **Python** ~ 4 weeks